luca-bassoricci/dependabot/README.md

 **This project is not affiliated with, funded by, or associated with the Dependabot team or GitHub**

-**This software is Work in Progress: features will appear and disappear, API will be changed, your feedback is always welcome!**
+**This software is Work in Progress: features will appear and disappear, API will be changed, bugs will be introduced, your feedback is always welcome!**

 # Support